Remembering Some Of Fossil Rim’s Finest

 “When Jim was sleeping one day during the war, he was shot, and the bullet went right next to his spine; it was only diverted from a direct hit by his woolen Army blanket,” Jurzykowski said.
 “Jim started developing gizmos for the rehab center while working with NASA.
 He developed a breath-controlled book page turner; he developed pressure alarms for the rehab center to use so nurses would know when a patient had laid too long in one place to avoid bedsores.
 Jim didn’t even have a college degree, but he had an amazing technical mind that enabled him to acquire knowledge and immediately apply it.”

-Flash forward to Jackson’s time at Fossil Rim, and he joined Bruce Williams – former Fossil Rim executive director – and Kelley Snodgrass – current Fossil Rim executive director – in the design and construction of many of the early facilities at the wildlife center in 1990-94, such as structures for cheetahs, white rhinos, Grevy’s zebras, and the original gift shop, to name a few.
+Flash forward to Jackson’s time at Fossil Rim, and he joined Bruce Williams – former Fossil Rim director of conservation – and Kelley Snodgrass – current Fossil Rim executive director – in the design and construction of many of the early facilities at the wildlife center in 1990-94, such as structures for cheetahs, white rhinos, Grevy’s zebras, and the original gift shop, to name a few.

 “Jim was the first president of the International Rhino Foundation and also served on the board,” Jurzykowski said.
 “He participated actively in AZA (Association of Zoos & Aquariums) meetings.
 He spurred the fundraising that helped Ulysses Seal start the Conservation Planning Specialist Group and Jim later served on the advisory board.”